Arlo the Alligator Boy

-Arlo the Alligator Boy is a 2021 American 2D animated adventure musical film directed by Ryan Crego in his directorial debut.
+Arlo the Alligator Boy is a 2021 American animated adventure comedy film directed by Ryan Crego in his directorial debut.
 The film is led by Michael J. Woodard and Mary Lambert in their debut acting roles as Arlo and Bertie respectively.

 The film premiered on Netflix on April 16, 2021, and received positive reviews from critics.
 The film was followed by a streaming television series titled I Heart Arlo in August 2021.